China's new tech rules play to local firms' strengths

 China appears to have tailored its guidelines based on the competitiveness of its domestic contenders.

-For instance, banks are expected in 2015 to exclusively purchase approved low-end PC servers, a market where Beijing-based Lenovo is expected to be competitive following its $2.1 billion (1 billion pound) acquisition of IBM's server unit.
-However, the guideline for sophisticated visualisation software carried out by local firms is set at just 10 percent.
-Chinese companies such as telecom giant Huawei Technologies [HWT.UL] have only recently begun to offer virtualisation services that are used, for instance, in cloud computing.
+For instance, banks are expected in 2015 to exclusively purchase approved low-end PC servers, a market where Beijing-based Lenovo is expected to be competitive following its $2.1 billion acquisition of IBM's server unit.
+However, the guideline for sophisticated virtualization software carried out by local firms is set at just 10 percent.
+Chinese companies such as telecom giant Huawei Technologies [HWT.UL] have only recently begun to offer virtualization services that are used, for instance, in cloud computing.

 BOOST FOR LOCALS